amazon-science/RefChecker/README.md

 positional arguments:
   {extract,check,extract-check}
-     extract:       Extract triplets from provided responses.
+     extract:       Extract claims from provided responses.
-     check:         Check whether the provided triplets are factual.
+     check:         Check whether the provided claims are factual.
-     extract-check: Extract triplets and check whether they are factual.
+     extract-check: Extract claims and check whether they are factual.

 options:
   -h, --help  show this help message and exit